Does Tooth Sensitivity Go Away?

 • Notice what you eat: If you are eating foods that are highly acidic this can gradually dissolve tooth enamel and lead to tooth sensitivity.

-• Use dental products with fluoride: If you use a fluoride mouth wash daily you can effectively decrease sensitivity.
+• Use dental products with fluoride: If you use a fluoride mouthwash daily you can effectively decrease sensitivity.

 • Avoid grinding your teeth: If you grind or clench your teeth regularly, you should consider wearing a mouth guard at night.